 In the search for greater speed, stealth and range, many devices invented before and during WWII by the Germans, Dutch and British like the "snorkel" and SONAR, were perfected by the U.S. Navy and found their way into these boats.

 What was life inside a SUBRON6 smokeboat like for 8 officers 6 chief petty officers and 64 men?
-Picture a dimly lit twenty-foot diameter culvert 300 feet long, filled with a maze of piping looking like everything from a Walmart plumbing department assembled by a couple dozen 12-year-olds with OCD on a suger high.
+Picture a dimly lit twenty-foot diameter culvert 300 feet long, filled with a maze of exposed piping, ducts, and cabling, looking like everything from a Walmart plumbing department was assembled by a couple dozen OCD 12-year-olds on a sugar high.
 Add in parts from three Home Depot electrical isles and a Burlington Northern locomotive junkyard.
 Now paint it with hot diesel oil and rancid cooking lard, nicotine, aftershave, and spray several full cans of Fabreze eau du Broncos locker room.

 But nothing happens, nothing runs without minute-by-minute muscular effort of its living, flesh and blood components, the crew.
 When subs are built, just enough room is left for the crew to reach the operating equipment and do their jobs.
 Passages leave barely enough room for two men to pass by turning sideways.
 Hard steel handles, valves, pipes, lights and cabinets jut out everywhere.
 The crew learn quickly where and when to duck, bob and weave to avoid injury to heads, eyes, elbows and knees.
 For a more humorous look at submarine life, visit and read the recollections of Dex Armstrong, the original After Battery Rat.

 Click the icons below to see and hear all that remains of CUBERA: Her bell, preserved as the quarterdeck gong aboard the USS COD memorial, and her diving alarm, under the stewardship of Al Sabatino.